royderks/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 ### Query the GraphQL Server with Apollo

 By wrapping the `App` component with `ApolloProvider` you can now use the methods `useQuery` and `useMutation` from `@apollo/react-hooks` to request and mutate data from the GraphQL server.
-These methods use the [Hooks pattern](https://www.apollographql.com/docs/react/api/react-hooks/) of React and take a GraphQL document as parameter.
+These methods use the [Hooks pattern](https://www.apollographql.com/docs/react/api/react-hooks/) of React and take a GraphQL document as a parameter.

 First, let's add a list of all the events to the application by sending a document with a query to the GraphQL server using `useQuery`.
 This should be done from a new React component which you can create in the directory `src` and call it `Events.js`.
 The query for getting the events has been mentioned in this post before, and must be added to this file as well: